QUICK ESCAPE FROM SITE

 • Whether and from whom help was sought

-Today, comparable information on the prevalence of domestic violence against women is available in well over 25 countries.
+Today, information on the prevalence of intimate partner and sexual violence is available in over 99 countries.

 Recommended indicators for monitoring the government response to violence against women and girls

-Monitors should utilize the following indicators developed by the Special Rapporteur in 2008 to monitor the government response to violence against women and girls:
+Monitors should utilize the following indicators developed by the Special Rapporteur on Violence against Women, its causes and consequences, in 2008 to monitor the government response to violence against women and girls:

 • Ratification of the Convention on the Elimination of Discrimination against Women and other human rights instruments.